-- A. An employer, to be eligible to have an apprentice, must be financially reliable and must have had at least twelve (12) consecutive months of experience as an insulation contractor, and be a regular employer of Heat and Frost Insulators. - B. In order to be approved to employ an individual with an Apprentice Contract, the contractor must have facilities and regularly engage in and perform the diversified types of work necessary to properly train the apprentice, or must agree to permit the committee to reassign the apprentice for such phases of the work the employer may not have if the committee deems it necessary.
+- A. An employer, in order to be eligible to have an apprentice, must be regularly engaged in roofing or waterproofing contracting, must be financially reliable, and have at least two (2) years experience as an employer in this field. - B. In order to be approved as a qualified trainer of an apprentice, the contractor must have the necessary facilities and regularly engage in and perform the necessary diversified types of work necessary to properly train the apprentice in accordance with these Standards, the Apprenticeship Laws and

+Rules, or must agree to permit the committee to transfer the apprentice for such phases of the work the employer may not have if the committee deems it necessary.